nsftx/chameleon-sdk/README.md

 ### Utility

-Module for commom utility functions that are used internally or can be used in third-party bundle:
+Module for common utility functions that are used internally or can be used in third-party bundle:

 - `localStorage`: Writing and reading data from localStorage